LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

 Madonna and Cyndi Lauper appeared on the music scene around the same time in the 1980s.
 Madonna is still going strong and is still very well known.
-Lauper is still making music and peforming but isn't a household name.
+Lauper is still making music and performing, but she isn't a household name.
 She's remembered for just a few songs.
 So, why is it that two artists who started out so big took such different career trajectories?
-And are there Madonna and Cyndi equivalents among today's major pop girls?
+And are there Madonna and Cyndi equivalents among modern pop girls?

 So, why did Cyndi Lauper fade away while Madonna continues to have commercial success and iconic status?

 Madonna Wanted Fame More

 Madonna was business savvy—aware of the need to continually reinvent herself and her sound.
 She knew how to market herself.
 Cher said about Madonna:

 "...she is always riding the crest of the wave.
 She always saw trends WAY before anyone else..."

 Cyndi Lauper wanted to make the music she wanted to make.
 Not what happened to be hot at the time.

 Madonna was also willing to exploit her sexuality to gain attention in much the same way as Miley Cyrus.
 She created controversy with her book Sex, which had explicit photographs, and with her explicit album Erotica.
 Madonna also courted religious controversy with her "Like a Prayer" video.